 With the UK opening up again, it’s a good time to visit the four coastal bastions encompassed in UNESCO’s ‘Castles and Town Walls of King Edward in Gwynedd’.
 This includes beautifully symmetrical Beaumaris, rock-top Harlech, the beefily fortified town of Caernarfon and the well-preserved ramparts and turrets of Conwy.

 Get there: Harlech and Conwy have mainline train stations.
 You can link all four by walking the Wales Coast Path (a stately 1,400km).

 Why?
-Celebrate the coastal strongholds of Wales during the Year of the Sea
+Marvel at the coastal strongholds of Wales

 Get there: Ravenna is 70km from Bologna; trains and buses connect the two.

 Why?
 Go mad for mosaics

 Safari buffs descend on Botswana for its wonderful wildlife.
 But less lauded is the country’s wealth of rock art.

 The Tsodilo Hills have been dubbed the ‘Louvre of the Desert’ – over 4,500 paintings are clustered in a small patch of quartzite rocks in the Kalahari, in the country’s north-west.